Hi,

 After apologising for the human error and calming down, I actually started reading the responses.
 And they were really heartwarming.

-In I outlined the topics that members have asked me to cover in 2020 and what I’ll start the year writing about.
+In my newsletter, I outlined the topics that members have asked me to cover in 2020 and what I’ll start the year writing about.
 I also asked for your help as I am putting together an advisory board to help guide my writing.

 In your emails, you suggested people to contact, books to read, podcasts to listen to.
 You put me in touch with friends and family members.
 And you offered your opinions.
 I am slowly going through all the emails, but don’t worry because all of the suggestions have been noted and grouped in a special document I look at every week with tips and ideas suggested by you, our members.